-Most crimes in Pennsylvania such as; burglary, arson, simple assault are all covered in Title 18 of the PA statues, however, there ARE a number of potential charges that are outside of Title 18 but are still considered a “Criminal” charge.
-An example of these non-traditional criminal charges include the Pennsylvania Game and Wildlife code or Title 62 The Public Welfare Code.
-Section 481 of the Public Welfare Code describes Welfare Fraud a criminal charge that could arise out of SNAP or food stamp assistance.
+Most crimes in Pennsylvania such as; burglary, arson, and simple assault are all covered in Title 18 of the PA statute, however, there ARE a number of potential charges that are outside of Title 18 but are still considered a “Criminal” charge.
+An example of these non-traditional criminal charges includes the Pennsylvania Game and Wildlife Code or Title 62 The Public Welfare Code.
+Section 481 of the Public Welfare Code describes Welfare Fraud as a criminal charge that could arise out of SNAP or food stamp assistance.
 There are also possible charges for medical assistance fraud and other related items.
 These charges can range from a misdemeanor to a felony depending on the amount of assistance in contention.

 This type of welfare fraud criminal charge can come about in a number of ways; if a mistake was made with your EBT card, if there was an issue reporting who lives in your household, or if someone forgets to notify the Department of Human Services about a new job.
 Usually, these charges begin with some sort of preliminary review by the Department of Human Services.
 After their initial inquiry, an agent from the Inspector General’s Office might become involved.
 The agent might even seek to interview the individual alleged to have committed this offense before any charges are filed.
 We have assisted in these phone interviews previously and can guide our clients to a productive outcome.
 After the interview, the Agent may still file charges.